Learning $k$-Modal Distributions via Testing: Introduction

-Our main learning result is achieved by augmenting the ``moderately naive'' algorithm sketched above with a new \emph{property testing} algorithm.
-We give a property testing algorithm for the following problem: given samples from a $k$-modal distribution $p$, output ``yes'' if $p$ is \emph{monotone} and ``no'' if $p$ is $\eps$-far from every monotone distribution.
-Crucially, our testing algorithm uses $O(k^2/\eps^2)$ samples \emph{independent of $n$} for this problem.
+We give a property testing algorithm for the following problem: given samples from a distribution $p$ over $[n]$ which is promised to be $k$-modal, output ``yes'' (with high probability) if $p$ is \emph{monotone} and ``no'' (with high probability) if $p$ is $\eps$-far in total variation distance from every monotone distribution.
+Crucially, our testing algorithm uses $O(k/\eps^2)$ samples \emph{independent of $n$} for this problem.
 Roughly speaking, by using this algorithm $O(k/\eps)$ times we are able to identify $k+1$ intervals that (i) collectively contain almost all of $p$'s mass, and (ii) are each (close to) monotone and thus can be handled using Birg\'{e}'s algorithm.
-Thus the overall sample complexity of our approach is (roughly) $(k/\eps)^3$ (for the $k/\eps$ runs of the tester) plus $k\log(n)/\eps^3$ (for the $k$ runs of Birg\'{e}'s algorithm), which gives Theorem~\ref{thm:main} and is very close to optimal for $k$ not too large.
+Thus the overall sample complexity of our approach is (roughly) $O(k^2/\eps^3)$ (for the $O(k/\eps)$ runs of the tester) plus $O(k\log(n)/\eps^3)$ (for the $k$ runs of Birg\'{e}'s algorithm), which gives Theorem~\ref{thm:main} and is very close to optimal for $k$ not too large.